 I want to be a character actor, I think.
 It’s probably because I’ve just watched five of his movies in a row, but for a lot of my life, I’ve wanted to work with Wes Anderson.
 All of his characters are really eccentric and interesting.
 I want to move into playing people so far from me that it’s difficult to find myself in that person.
 Because, with a character like Sansa, the lines have been blurring for years and I find myself in a bit of an identity crisis as to who I am - whether I’m Sansa or Sophie.
 I think it would be really fun and challenging for me to do something so beyond who I am.
 I’m just trying to push myself at the moment and find different characters that are so far-fetched that it would really become a project to become that person.

-It was kept from me, Kit told me in the fifth season he was going that was it,” So I wrote him a really long heartfelt letter about how much I was going to miss him, how much I’d loved working with him.
-He came back the next season and he was like ‘your letter’s so funny, I’ve still got it’ … He does it to just take the mickey out of me now, he shows it to people. - Sophie Turner
+Kit told me in the fifth season he was going, and that was it.
+So I wrote a long heartfelt letter about how I was going to miss him, and how much I loved working with him.
+And then he came back the next season and was like, ‘Your letter’s so funny, I’ve still got it, it’s hilarious’. - Sophie Turner. (requested)